Lukk17/sky/config/local-dev/local_README.md

 ## Adding MySQL server to docker

-For every microservice which needs its one database MySQL DB image should be created in docker.
+For every microservice that needs its one database MySQL DB image should be created in docker.
-Mysql image can be added to docker-compose.yml for example sky-offer DB image should look like:
+Mysql image can be added to docker-compose.yml, for example, sky-offer DB image should look like:

 ```yaml
   mysql-sky_offer: